AlaaAlsalem/My_portfolio/README.md

 # Aladdin's Portfolio

-> This project is about personal portfolo for Aladdin.
+> This project is personal portfolo for Aladdin.

 ![screenshot](./app_screenshot.png)

 ## Built With

-- html
+- HTML
-- css
+- CSS